-Our latest LinkedIn poll shines a very interesting light on the same topic.
-It revealed that 75% of people believe that diversity stands for something deeper than just gender & sexual diversity.
-Diversity is actually about looking beyond all the seemingly ’ghastly’ differences and celebrating the talent and skillset that each member brings to the table.
-And, so for leaders to truly embrace diversity, it is important for them to encourage and enable a culture that allows every single member of the team to feel like they belong.
-In fact, a survey by the American Journal of Psychology revealed that ‘the human need to belong is at par with our need for love.’
+Our latest LinkedIn poll sheds light on this very topic.
+It revealed that 75% of people believe that diversity represents something deeper than just gender and sexual diversity.
+Workplace diversity is about looking beyond perceived differences and celebrating the talent and skillset that each individual brings to the table.
+For leaders to truly embrace diversity, it is essential to cultivate a culture of belonging — one where every team member feels valued, included, and heard.
+In fact, a survey by the American Journal of Psychology revealed that the human need to belong is as fundamental as our need for love.

-But before we can down to the nuances of building an inclusive culture, let’s take a moment to reflect on all possible shades of diversity.
-And since, we humans are visual creatures, what better way to explore this than to look at some of the most celebrated movies that bring the different colours of diversity, to light?
+Before diving into the nuances of building an inclusive culture, let’s take a moment to reflect on the many shades of diversity.
+And since we humans are visual creatures, what better way to explore this than through movies that celebrate the different colors of diversity?

 1. 12 Years A Slave